Cynthia Alfonsin, Spanish National, Living and Working in Scotland

-I work as a Senior Information Scientist and analyse large amounts of data to decide how to use it in the best way.
+I work as a Lead Information Scientist and analyse large amounts of data to decide how to use it in the best way.
 I feel I wouldn’t have had the same chances if I’d remained working in Spain.

 Everyone at the company goes out of their way to be helpful, such as when I had to file my first UK tax return and didn’t know how to complete it.